labib92/LabibCVContours/README.md

 # Algorithm for calculating the volume of impurities in a liquid from optical data
-The work is devoted to the development of methods and their software im-plementation for processing binary images, calculating the total volume of impuri-ties in a liquid.
+The work is devoted to the development of methods and their software implementation for processing binary images, calculating the total volume of impurities in liquids.
 For the calculation, the search for contours in a binary image, the selection of closed areas, the analysis of the hierarchy, and the calculation of the area and volume of the content of impurities are performed.

 An author's method is proposed for finding the characteristic geometric dimensions of impurity contours and using these dimensions to calculate the volume of impurities.

 Keywords: computer vision, finding contours, contour hierarchy analysis.